mgp25/RF-List/README.md

 # RF List

-If you are a macOS user and you need to use cmake, remember to add the install prefix to avoid erros:
+If you are a macOS user and you need to use cmake, remember to add the install prefix to avoid errors:

 ```
 cmake -DCMAKE_INSTALL_PREFIX=/opt/local ../